JackSzwergold/Cheat-Sheets/content/macOS - Autoconf, Automake and Libtool.md

 Template: index
 ---

-## macOS - Autoconf, Automake and Libtool

-By Jack Szwergold

 macOS is a flavor of Unix (Darwin) based on BSD and as such does not contain many commonly available GNU Linux tools in it’s default install.

 So if you are planning on compiling any modern GNU projects you’re going to have to install a few core GNU related tools: Autoconf, Automake and Libtool.
 This tutorial explains how to do that.